JohnKNaughton/NYCTaxiDataAnalysis-DSC232R/README.md

 6. **Hyperparameter search with CrossValidator** — grid over `numTrees`, `maxDepth`, and PCA `k`

 ### Reflections on Big Data Processing

+This project fundamentally changed how we think about scale.
+Rather than reducing the dataset to fit local memory constraints, we redesigned the workflow around distributed computation from the beginning.
+Distributed computing did not merely accelerate the analysis — it expanded the space of feasible scientific questions.

 Processing 140 million records is qualitatively different from 140,000.
 The primary challenge is not raw computation but **pipeline design** — lazy evaluation, partitioning strategy, and avoiding unnecessary materializations.
 Understanding why `.count()` triggers full recomputation required a meaningful shift from the pandas workflow.